severin-lemaignan/officebots/README.md

 Currently supported:

+- control the robot's velocity via the standard `/cmd_vel` topic (therefore, usual ROS teleop with keyboard/joystick is possible)
+- laserscan (`/scan`, standard ROS mapping is possible)
-- [ROS4HRI](wiki.ros.org/hri)-compatible support for persons, faces, speech
+- [ROS4HRI](wiki.ros.org/hri)-compatible support for persons, faces, gaze, speech (body tracking not implemented, though)
-- laserscan publication (standard ROS mapping is possible)
+- pusblishing images to the in-game robot's tablet (simply publish images to `/screen/raw_image`)
+- publish a string to `/say` for the robot to 'speak' via a speech bubble

+Type `rostopic list` for the list of available topics.

 Other platforms, Web version
 ----------------------------